 We have put together a short list of saltwater pool maintenance tasks that should be completed every day, week or month.
 It may seem like a lot, but taking 5 minutes out of your day to check things over is nothing in the long run.

-During times when the pool is used the most, you will probably find yourself having to clear out debris every day with your skimmer net.
+When the pool is used the most, you will probably have to clear out debris daily with your skimmer net.
 This is also a good time to check the skimmer and clear out the basket.

-The pool will need to be vacuumed at least once a week, twice if used every day.
+The pool must be vacuumed at least once a week, twice if used daily.
 For this, we recommend purchasing a robotic vacuum so that you can free up some of your time (the most popular is the Dolphin Nautilus CC Plus).

 You should also look to rinse the filter, pump and skimmer down with a hose.